 The Internet has permeated so much into our everyday lives that we can hardly imagine a day without it.
 But what is the internet really?
 Let’s break it down until it’s insanely simple!

 The internet is a communication line between computers.
-This connection is established by using telephone lines, ethernet cables, fibre optic cables, electromagnetic waves and other such hullabaloo.
+This connection is established by using telephone lines, ethernet cables, fibre optic cables, electromagnetic waves and whatnot.
 Computers share files with other computers: that’s the internet.
 Doesn’t really correspond with how you see it, does it?

 When you access the internet, you open a browser – such as Chrome, Firefox, or Safari – and open a website; or in more recent times, you open an app on your mobile device and it is updated with new content.